Parish Faith Formation and Sacrament Preparation Overview

 Becoming Catholic

-- Children 7 years old or above wishing to become Catholic (get baptized) participate in a special 2-year process called the Rite of Christian Initiation consisting of weekly sessions that meet during the standard school year.
+- Children 7 years old or above wishing to become Catholic (get baptized) participate in a special 2-year process consisting of weekly sessions that meet during the standard school year.

-- Adults desiring to become Catholic participate in a process called the Rite of Christian Initiation for Adults (RCIA) consisting of weekly sessions that run August-June.
+- Adults desiring to become Catholic participate in a process called the Order of Christian Initiation for Adults (OCIA) consisting of weekly sessions that run August-May.
 This process can begin at any time.
 See Adult Formation>Becoming Catholic for details.